Red Bluff Recreation Area

-The sparkling Sacramento River bisects 488 acres of riparian forest, flowering grasslands, wetlands, and oak woodlands providing very diverse Naturewatch experiences.
-Birds literally flock to this variety of habitats over the course of the year, with over 125 species observed to date.
+The sparkling Sacramento River bisects 488 acres of riparian forest, flowering grasslands, wetlands, and oak woodlands providing very diverse nature viewing experiences.
+Visitor facilities are closed.

 Fishing opportunities attract otter, herons, egrets, ospreys and bald eagles.

 The trails provide great views of Mount Shasta, Mount Lassen, and the Yolla Bolly Mountains, which are especially scenic in the winter and spring when they are capped with snow.

 Shooting/hunting is not allowed in the Red Bluff Recreation Area.

 The Red Bluff Recreation Area is adjacent to the Sacramento River on Sale Lane in Red Bluff, CA. This site is open year round unless flooding or high winds occur.